Oximetry @ Home A virtual ward remote monitoring solution

 - Patients are actively involved in their own care, managing and monitoring their own health

-- Remote monitoring of appropriate patients frees up staff time
+- Remote monitoring of the appropriate patients frees up staff time